 A general definition of arthritis is an auto-immune disease that causes inflammation of a joint.
-According to www.cdc.gov, the term arthritis is used to describe over 100 different diseases and is one of the most common diseases afflicting millions Americans, spanning every age group.
-We all know someone with arthritis, or maybe you are a sufferer, or were newly diagnosed.
-Depending on the type of arthritis, you have come to realize that living with arthritis is an uncomfortable will affect your everyday life.
+According to www.cdc.gov, the term arthritis is used to describe over 100 different diseases and is one of the most common diseases afflicting millions of Americans, spanning every age group.
+We all know someone with arthritis, or maybe you are a sufferer or are newly diagnosed.
+Depending on the type of arthritis, you have come to realize that living with arthritis is uncomfortable and will affect your everyday life.

 What Happens In Arthritis?